shanmukhsista/rust-learn/README.md

 # Why

-After learning about rust, and it's features, i decided to give it a try as my choice over C++ / Java / Go.
-Canont really compare all three, but my goal with this project is to learn and keep practicing Rust language concepts.
+After learning about rust, and it's features, i decided to give it a try and learn via some small projects.

+Ny goal with this project is to learn and keep practicing Rust language concepts.

 I'm mostly refering to the rust lang book, and each problem may be similar to the book.